Inside Llewyn Davis: Music

 Isaac and other cast members performed the music live, and did not use lip-synching.

 Dave Van Ronk's music served as the Coens' starting point for the script, and many of the songs first designated for the film were his.
 Van Ronk biographer Elijah Wald said that Llewyn Davis "is not at all Dave, but the music is".
 (The cover of Davis's solo album, Inside Llewyn Davis, resembles that of Inside Dave Van Ronk.
 Both feature the artist in a doorway, wearing a tweed jacket and smoking a cigarette.
 One difference between the two covers is that there is a cat in the doorway on the cover of Inside Dave Van Ronk.)
 Other songs emerged in conversations between the Coens and T Bone Burnett, who produced the music in association with Marcus Mumford.
 Burnett previously worked with the Coens on the soundtracks for The Big Lebowski and O Brother, Where Art Thou?, the latter of which sold about 8 million copies in the United States.
 The Coens viewed the music in Inside Llewyn Davis as a direct descendant of the music in O Brother.

 The humorous novelty song "Please Mr. Kennedy", a plea from a reluctant astronaut, appears to be a fourth-generation derivative of the 1960 song "Mr. Custer", also known as "Please Mr. Custer", about the Battle of the Little Bighorn, sung by Larry Verne and written by Al De Lory, Fred Darian, and Joseph Van Winkle.
 A Tamla-Motown single followed in 1961: "Please Mr. Kennedy (I Don't Want to Go)", a plea from a reluctant Vietnam War draftee, sung by Mickey Woods and credited to Berry Gordy, Loucye Wakefield and Ronald Wakefield.
 In 1962, using a similar theme, The Goldcoast Singers recorded "Please Mr. Kennedy" on their album Here They Are, with writing credits to Ed Rush and George Cromarty.
 The Llewyn Davis version credits Rush, Cromarty, Burnett, Timberlake, and the Coens.

 Isaac, Timberlake, Mulligan, Driver and others performed the music live.
 The exception was "The Auld Triangle", which was lip-synced, with Timberlake singing bass.
 (Timberlake's vocal range was on display in the film.
 Critic Janet Maslin, listening to the soundtrack, mistook Timberlake's voice for Mulligan's, which she thought resembled that of Mary Travers).

-Release
+Release and reception

 Inside Llewyn Davis had its worldwide premiere on May 19 at the 2013 Cannes Film Festival.
 It then screened at other film festivals, including the New York Film Festival in September, the AFI Film Festival, on its November 14 close, and the Torino Film Festival, also in November.

 The film began a limited release in the United States on December 6, 2013, in Los Angeles and New York.
 It opened in 133 additional theaters on December 20 and wide on January 10, 2014.

 On January 19, 2016, The Criterion Collection released a DVD and Blu-ray of the film, featuring new audio commentary tracks, interviews and other special features, including a 43-minute documentary, Inside "Inside Llewyn Davis".